sinesc/adria/README.md

     setTimeout(callback.bind(null, type, text), delay);
 }
 ```
 Below are some usages for the above function.
-See documentation for more realistic use-cases.
+See documentation for more realistic examples.
 ```javascript
 message(100, func(type, message) {
     console.log(type + ': ' + message);     // warning: default message